isislab-unisa/sof/README.md

 			 *
 			 *
 			 * Example
-			 * At the end of simulation (Fire of NetLogo) i want to calculate percentage of burned trees.
+			 * At the end of a simulation step of NetLogo Fire example i want to calculate percentage of burned trees.
 			 * You must:
-			 *   -Define Name of new parameter.
-For Example BurnedPercentage
+			 *   -Define the name of new parameter.
+For Example burnedPercentage
-			 * 	 -Calculate new parameter
+			 * 	 -Calculate new parameter in Java code(you must parse in a right Java type)
 			 *   -Print new parameter into file in a correct SOF Evaluator File Format "ParameterName:ParameterValue;" */